Believing you are immune from cryptomining attacks is a fallacy.

 Well, at a basic level every organisation needs to ensure that regular scanning and reporting is discussed in weekly meetings between stakeholders, and processes are up to date and correctly implemented.

-The risk is real and the results can be incredibly damaging to most organisations, but with correct security and procedures, this risk can be minimized.
+The risk is real and the results can be incredibly damaging to most organisations, but with correct cybersecurity, information policies and best practices taught through cybersecurity awareness training, this risk can be minimized.